-Prerequisite: Pre-IP or Pre-AP Biology and Pre-IP
+Prerequisite: Pre-IP or KLEIN PREP Biology and Pre-IP or KLEIN PREP Chemistry

-or Pre-AP Chemistry

 This course, designed for students with a depth of understanding of fundamentals and a reasonable competence in dealing with chemical problems, provides opportunities for scientific study and creativity within global context which will stimulate and challenge students.
 The course will contribute to the students' ability to analyze, evaluate, and synthesize scientific information and help develop the students' ability to think clearly and express their ideas or ally and in writing with clarity and logic.
 The course includes the following topics of study: stoichiometry, atomic theory and atomic models, periodicity, bonding, states of matter, solutions, energetics, kinetics, equilibrium, acids and bases, oxidation and reduction, organic chemistry, environmental chemistry, and fuels and energy.
 This course encourages an understanding of the relationships between scientific disciplines and the overarching nature of the scientific method.
-In an effort to develop students' experimental and investigative skills, 40% of a student's classroom time will be devoted to performing laboratory activities.
-A multidisciplinary group project is a component of this class.
+To develop students' experimental and investigative skills, 40% of a student's classroom time will be devoted to performing laboratory activities.
+A multi-disciplinary group project is a component of this class.